 Step 2: Add your lecture and tutorial times to the student portal

-- Open the student portal, and find the link to your timetable at the top right of the screen.
+- Log in to the student portal, and find the link to your timetable at the top right of the screen.

 - On this page, you’ll be able to see all of the available lectures, tutorials and labs for each of the courses you’re enrolled in.